nopool/kratum/README.md

-5. Edit the [server config file](config/default.json) by replacing `[Insert node identifier here]` with a unique ID to log for each of your server instances and `[Insert wallet address here]` with the Kadena key that you want to collect block rewards at.
+5. Edit the [server config file](config/default.json) by replacing `[Insert node identifier here]` with a unique ID to log for each of your server instances and `[Insert wallet address here]` with the Kadena key that you want to assign block rewards to.

 6. _TODO: Document Supabase config._